Berkson Error: A different kind of error

 author = {Arslan, Ruben C.},

-title = {One lives only to make blunders: Berkson Error: Why the slope of our synthetic estimates is 1},
+title = {One lives only to make blunders: Berkson Error: A different kind of error},

 url = {https://rubenarslan.github.io/posts/2026-01-14-berkson-error-why-the-slope-of-your-synthetic-estimates-is-1/},